siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 The question is then: in what sense is $u_2$ the same energy, continuously reconfigured, rather than an unrelated second distribution?

-The answer is transport.
+The answer is continuous flow.
 The later registration must be a redistribution of the same energy already present in the earlier one.
+Call that joining flow
-We encode that local accounting by a flow field $\mathbf{S}(\mathbf{r};1,2)$, which relates one registered distribution to the other.
+$\mathbf F$.
+For a particular ordered pair of registrations, we write the local accounting of that same flow as $\mathbf{S}(\mathbf{r};1,2)$, which relates one registered distribution to the other.
 So transport is not something that happens after reconfiguration; it is the local structure of that reconfiguration.